Skip to main content

 The contrast with Australia

 People from some European countries migrated in much greater numbers to Australia than to New Zealand.
-The Spanish, for example, never exceeded 300 in New Zealand right through the 20th century, but by 1986 numbered more than 16,000 in Australia.
+The Spanish-born population in New Zealand, for example, was only 1,500 in 2018, compared to around 16,000 in Australia.
 Small groups of Europeans in New Zealand often maintained their cultural identity by forging links with the larger communities of their compatriots in Australia.